yxlin/ggdmc/README.md

 # Modelling Cognitive Processes

 _ggdmc_ is an R package for modelling cognitive processes.
-Although its focus is on the challenging hierarchical Bayesian models, fitting them with Bayesian MCMC.
-It can also fit cognitive models with conventional methods, such as maximum likelihood estimation and least squares.
-The package uses the sampling method of population-based Markov chain Monte Carlo (pMCMC).
+While its primary focus is on complex hierarchical Bayesian models fitted using Bayesian MCMC, it also supports fitting cognitive models with traditional methods like maximum likelihood estimation and least squares.
+The package employs population-based Markov chain Monte Carlo (pMCMC) for sampling.

 ## Getting Started
-This example demonstrates the Wiener diffusion model.
-For other models, see my [tutorials site](https://yxlin.github.io/).
-The naming of _R_ functions in _ggdmc_ attempts to inform the user what the functions are for.
-For example,  _BuildModel_ is to build a model object.
+This example showcases the Wiener diffusion model.
+For exploring other models, visit my [tutorials site](https://yxlin.github.io/).
+The naming convention for functions in _ggdmc_ aims to be clear and informative.
+For instance, _BuildModel_ creates a model object.

-As the user is often reminded in using Bayesian tools, it is always a good practice to check the result of a model fit.
-Note that the sequence of parameters in a parameter vector (i.e., p.vector) must follow the sequence in the _p.vector_ reported by _BuildModel_.
-Some built-in checks will try to safeguard this, but they are far from bulletproof.
+As a common practice when using Bayesian tools, it's crucial to verify the results after fitting a model.
+Remember, the order of parameters in your parameter vector (_p.vector_) must match the order reported by _BuildModel_ in _p.vector_.
+While some built-in checks attempt to prevent mismatches, they aren't foolproof.
+It's always best to double-check the order yourself.

 ## Fit a fixed-effect model to a participant

 ```